Core Storage: Notes

-Apple's current implementation is not intended for the traditional roles that LVMs were/are used for.
+Apple's current implementation is not intended for the traditional roles that LVMs have been used for.
 For example, as of 2014, the pool cannot be expanded as the storage grows.
 Also in 10.7, the pool can comprise only a single drive.
 Core Storage also doesn't support thin provisioning, different RAID levels or resiliency.
 However, like in Linux, but unlike in Windows, the LVM can be used as the root filesystem, a significant advantage for home users who prefer to have a single volume for the OS and storage or find the need to extend the amount of storage available to the core operating system.